 How To Get Out Of A Running Rut

-Since I started running eight years ago, I have run relatively consistently; taking part in races varying from 1 mile to 100 kilometres and covering approximately 5,000km each year.
+Since I started running almost a decade ago, I have run relatively consistently; taking part in races varying from 1 mile to 100 kilometres and covering approximately 5,000km each year.
 There are several reasons I believe I have managed to maintain my enjoyment and enthusiasm for the sport.
 I hope that by sharing my experience and tips that many of you will be able to think about your motivation and goals and enjoy your running for a long time to come.

 Understand your reason(s) for running

 Why did you start?
 Do you want to keep fit or lose weight?
 Are you running to challenge yourself and see what you are capable of - whether that’s finding out how far or fast you can run?
 Do you want to explore new routes?